 It is important to note that irrespective of whether the subject person has a high risk appetite, all high-risk customers must be subject to the application of enhanced due diligence measures.
 For instance, all non face-to-face customers and PEPs are considered to pose a higher risk of ML/FT and automatically require the application of enhanced due diligence.
 However, the extent of the enhanced due diligence measures to be applied may vary depending on the risks posed by each customer.
-Therefore, subject persons should ensure that the enhanced due diligence measures carried out in relation to, for instance, a high-net worth individual operating from a non-reputable jurisdiction on a non face-to-face basis should be much more stringent than the enhanced due diligence measures applied in relation to a student operating on a non face-to face basis.
+Therefore, subject persons should ensure that the enhanced due diligence measures carried out in relation to, for instance, a high-net worth individual operating from a non-reputable jurisdiction on a non face-to-face basis should be much more stringent than the enhanced due diligence measures.